Important Things to Remember

 Common Questions About Video Applications

 The goal is not to be an entertainer.
 The goal is to quickly prove you can explain a business solution better than anyone else.
-If a hiring manager thinks a 60-second solution is "too much," they probably aren't looking for someone who performs well; they just need a body to fill a seat.
+Employers who see a 60-second solution as excessive are looking to fill a seat.
 Move on to better opportunities.

 The Plan: